Moderate Autism Trait Signal

 Frequently Asked Questions

-Should I get a professional autism diagnosis?
+Should I get a professional evaluation?

-How do I find a qualified autism diagnostician?
+How do I find a qualified clinician?

 Seek professionals trained in adult autism assessment: developmental psychologists, psychiatrists, or clinical psychologists with autism specialization.
 Avoid professionals using only outdated criteria or viewing autism negatively.
-Autism acceptance organizations can recommend providers.
+Autism acceptance organisations can recommend providers.
 Online directories for neurodiversity-affirming professionals are increasingly available.
 Start with referrals and interviews to ensure the clinician is a good fit.

 How can I manage sensory overload and meltdowns?